Angeli Nicole Sanoy

-Angellie Sanoy (born February 15, 2001) is a Filipina child actress.
+Angellie Sanoy (born February 15, 2000) is a Filipino child actress.

-She rose to stardom after playing the role of Narda (young darna) in the 2009 TV series Darna along with Marian Rivera and Regine Velasquez.
-On 2011, she played her very first lead role in the TV series Magic Palayok as Corazon "Cookie" De Leon along with Carla Abellana and Geoff Eigenmann.
+She rose to stardom after playing the role of Narda (young Darna) in the 2009 TV series Darna along with Marian Rivera and Regine Velasquez.
+In 2011, she played her very first lead role in the TV series Magic Palayok as Corazon "Cookie" De Leon along with Carla Abellana and Geoff Eigenmann.
 She won Best Actress for “Bomba” at the 33rd Warsaw International Film Festival in Poland.